tx-lin/vmSafeguard/README.md

 ## :fast_forward: Access to the web panel

-### Authentification with .htaccess / .htpasswd
+### Authentification with .htaccess / .htpasswd ()

 When you access to vmSafeguard, you need to provide an id and a password: .

 - ID : admin
 - Password : helloworld

-Feel free to change them ASAP :)
+Feel free to change them ASAP via https://your-ip/vmSafeguard/scripts/settings.php :)

 If you want to disable the auth process, remove .htaccess / .htpasswd (location : root of the project)

-Go to the admin panel setup page https://your-ip/vmSafeguard/scripts/starter.php, to add a ESXi host to vmSafeguard.
-All of the informations will be stored into a sqlite db localized into scripts/ sub-folder.
+Go to the admin panel setup page to add a ESXi host to vmSafeguard https://your-ip/vmSafeguard/scripts/starter.php, or https://your-ip/vmSafeguard/scripts/settings.php if you have firstly updated your credentials.
+All of the informations about the ESXi(s) will be stored into a sqlite db localized into scripts/vmSafeguard.db.

 <img src="https://i.imgur.com/QjxGCc1.png">
 Fill all the fields and submit. <br><br><br>